a2stuff/a2d/docs/HIG.md

   * Apple+Left Arrow - move IP to start of text.
   * Apple+Right Arrow - move IP to end of string.
   * Delete - erase character to the left of the IP.
+  * Control+F - erase character to the right of the IP.
   * Control+X - erase all text

 ## Keyboard